-To connect your inbox to HubSpot Sales, your email server must support IMAP (Internet Message Access Protocol) and SMTP (Simple Mail Transfer Protocol).
+To connect your inbox to HubSpot, your email server must support IMAP (Internet Message Access Protocol) and SMTP (Simple Mail Transfer Protocol).
 Below you'll find the requirements for connecting your inbox using IMAP.

 This article has technical resources and definitions meant for your IT team or your email administrator.
 If your email server is not currently set up for IMAP, please work with your IT administrator to make sure your inbox is configured correctly.

 Please note: the conversations inbox does not support an IMAP connection.
 If you are trying to connect an email account to the conversations inbox, you need to connect an inbox that is hosted with either Gmail or Office 365.

 When you connect your inbox to HubSpot and send emails, HubSpot connects with your email server over TLS (Transport Layer Security).
 To access the inbox and submit mail, IMAP and SMTP are used, respectively.
 Both ports running these protocols must be open to traffic, or you may whitelist the IPs making these connections.

 The port that HubSpot connects to must support encryption.
 HubSpot supports TLSv1.0, TLSv1.1, TLSv1.2, SSLv3 or STARTTLS upgrade to TLSv1.0, TLSv1.1, TLSv1.2, SSLv3 on all ports; TLSv2 is not supported.

 Your email configuration can affect your ability to connect your inbox via IMAP: